Livingstone-Studio/SDL-Game/README.md

-This is my repositry for 'Gobbie The Gobbo', a top-down game I made using C++, SDL2, SDL_Image, SDL_TTF and SDL_Mixer.
+This is my repository for 'Gobbie The Gobbo', a top-down game I made using C++, SDL2, SDL_Image, SDL_TTF and SDL_Mixer.

 This was one of my first C++ projects, and was my first time using SDL2.
 Looking back on it, two years later, there are lots of improvements that can be made which I am planning to get around to at some point.
 If you wish to see a list of things I plan to fix, there is a TODO comment in main.cpp describing the areas